 |Licensing Instructions:||Subscription & Standard Members, and Non-Members|

-Brown Laboratory for Linguistic Information Processing (BLLIP)1987-89 WSJ Corpus Release 1 contains a complete, Treebank-style parsing of the three-year Wall Street Journal (WSJ) collection from the ACL/DCI corpus, approximately 30 million words.
-The parsing and part-of-speech (POS) tagging for the entire archive were done using statistically-based methods developed by Eugene Charniak, Don Blaheta, Niyu Ge, Keith Hall, John Hale and Mark Johnson of BLLIP.
+Brown Laboratory for Linguistic Information Processing (BLLIP)1987-89 WSJ Corpus Release 1 contains a complete, Treebank-style part-of-speech (POS) tagged and parsed version of the three-year Wall Street Journal (WSJ) collection from ACL/DCI (LDC93T1), approximately 30 million words.
+The annotation was performed using statistically-based methods developed by BLIIP researchers Eugene Charniak, Don Blaheta, Niyu Ge, Keith Hall, John Hale and Mark Johnson.

 This corpus both overlaps and supplements the million-word Penn Treebank (PTB) collection of parsed and POS-tagged WSJ texts.

 The PTB project selected 2,499 stories from a three-year WSJ collection of 98,732 stories for syntactic annotation.
-These 2,499 stories have been distributed in both Treebank-2 (LDC1999T42) and Treebank-3 (LDC1999T42) releases of PTB.
-Treebank-2 includes the raw text for each story.
-Three " map" files are available in a compressed file via ftp and provide the relation between the 2,499 PTB filenames and the corresponding WSJ DOCNO strings in TIPSTER.
+These 2,499 stories are distributed in Treebank-2 (LDC95T7) and Treebank-3 (LDC99T42), both of which include the raw text for each story.